 Types of Carcinoma continued...

 Ductal carcinoma in situ (DCIS).
-This type of cancer is found in cells inside the ducts of the breast.
-But in DCIS, the cancer has not spread into nearby areas.
+This is considered a pre-cancerous condition found in cells inside the ducts of the breast.
+But in DCIS, the cancer has not fully developed or spread into nearby areas.
 Nearly all women diagnosed with this can be cured.

 Invasive ductal carcinoma.
 This type of breast cancer starts in a milk duct but spreads into the fatty tissue of the breast.
 It can spread to other parts of the body through the lymph system and bloodstream.